dahimbis/Agentic-AI-Engineering/README.md

 # The Complete Agentic AI Engineering Course (2025)

 This repository explores the use of agentic AI tools and techniques for building intelligent, automated systems.
-The course covers practical applications and hands-on work with modern frameworks, libraries, and APIs.
+The course covers practical applications and hands-on work with agentic AI frameworks, libraries, and APIs, tools, and different LLMS.

 ## Topics Covered
 1. Agentic AI fundamentals